-- Details of any planting or seeding within the river channel or adjacent to the watercourse within the floodplain.
+- Details of any planting or seeding within the river channel to the watercourse within the floodplain.

-- Bridges and culverts – Additional cross sections upstream and downstream of the proposed works and/or longitudinal section along the centre line of the watercourse are required sufficient for the average channel bed gradient to be determined.
+- Bridges and culverts – Additional cross sections upstream and downstream of the proposed works are required sufficient for the average channel bed gradient to be determined.

 - Dams and weirs – A plan showing the extent of the impoundment under normal and flood conditions is required in order to assess the possible impact on riparian owners.

 - Mineral extraction/land filling – Contour surveys of the existing site are required in addition to details of the proposed filled site.
 Details of interim levels including temporary stock pile works are required where such works are in flood plain areas.